-The points assigned, consistent with aspects of the invention, may generally be used as a signal of document quality, and can be used in many different ways in any scoring/ranking algorithm, or for deriving other quality signals that are used in a ranking/scoring algorithm.
+The points assigned, consistent with aspects of the invention, may generally be used as a signal of document quality and can be used in many different ways in any scoring/ranking algorithm, or for deriving other quality signals that are used in a ranking/scoring algorithm.

 Losing or Limiting Quality Points

-Under the approach in this patent, a page might accrue points towards a quality score when the search engine believes that the query “asked” for a particular page as I described above.
+Under the approach in this patent, a page might accrue points towards a quality score when the search engine believes that the query “asked” for a particular page, as I described above.

 There are some limiting and even negative factors involved in this method of accruing points.

 If it appears that searchers are searching for a particular query “solely to attempt to amass points for a specific document,” then the search engine might subtract points assigned to a page.
-We’re also not told exactly what that might mean, but it does sound like hiring a number of people to search for a particular query and having them click on a certain result might not be welcomed.
+We’re also not told exactly what that might mean, but it does sound like hiring several people to search for a particular query and having them click on a certain result might not be welcomed.